Images

 Background

 When what you need to fit in your car just won't, you need a bigger car.
 Family hatchback owners confronted with this nightmare scenario have a number of options at their disposal.
 They could take the rugged route with a compact SUV, choose the versatility of a compact MPV or step up to a medium range saloon.
 Alternatively, they could turn to an extended version of the family hatchback they already have.
 The estate car isn't the trendiest or most exciting option but when you need a little bit more room, it does the job.
-Vauxhall's Astra Sports Tourer is little more than an extended Astra hatch but it could be all the car you need, especially in latest eighth generation form.
+Vauxhall's eighth generation Astra Sports Tourer is little more than an extended Astra hatch but it could be all the car you need, especially in this improved form.

 + More